 Choosing a Program

-There are many reasons to choose a study abroad program and given the large number of approved programs, you should expect this process to take some time.
-It might be helpful to think of the determining factors that helped you select Brandeis and apply those to your study abroad program search.
+There are many reasons to choose a study abroad program and given the number of approved programs, you should expect this process to take some time.
 We recommend you review this page and the following resources when compiling your research on study abroad programs.

 Brandeis University partners with www.Abroad101.com to host all returnee student evaluations of approved study abroad programs.
 This resource allows you to search evaluations of your Brandeis peers as well as other students from across the United States.